frankfyf/MFVDM-cryo/README.md

 ~~~
 demo.m
 ~~~
-which includes the whole processes of denoising by using MFVDM algorithm.
+in the root directory, which includes an example of the whole denoising processes by using MFVDM algorithm.